 Getting the Hang of the Turkey Bus System

-Obviously, our first experience using the Turkish buses was definitely not the best.
-However, we had our trip planned out around them and didn’t want it to ruin our entire time.
+Obviously, our first experience using the buses in Turkey was not the best.
+The thing was we had already planned our entire trip around them.
 Honestly, between all the buses and transfers we’ve taken in Asia, South America, and Europe, this wasn’t the first time we’ve had a long and unpredictable travel day!

-After this strange day, the rest of our buses in Turkey went MUCH smoother.
+After this strange afternoon, the rest of our buses in Turkey went MUCH smoother.
 Other travelers we have spoken with also said they used the Turkey bus system to get everywhere without any issues.
-So clearly we just got a bit unlucky!
+So clearly we just got a bit unlucky.

-As we mentioned, we only took the buses along the popular coast of Southwest Turkey.
+As we mentioned, we only took the buses in Turkey along the popular southwest coast.
 Getting to the station early and taking the larger buses over the Turkish Dolmus is definitely recommended when you can.
-At the end of the day, there is really no cheaper or more efficient way to get around!
+At the end of the day, there is really no cheaper or more efficient way to get around.

 5 More Tips for Using the Buses in Turkey

-Payment: Surprisingly, most of the Turkish Dulmus take credit cards!
+Payment: Surprisingly, most of the Turkish Dulmus take credit cards.
 If not, try to have small bills as some of the buses don’t have a lot of change.
-The larger buses you can book online or buy tickets from the offices at the bus stations.
+The larger Turkey buses can be booked online or you can buy tickets from the offices at the bus stations.

 Offline Map: Download an offline map like maps.me if you’re not planning on having cell service or a SIM card.
 This is essential in knowing when to get off at your stop as the drivers don’t all speak English.

-Be Patient: Things run on their own time and Turkey!
+Be Patient: Know that things run on their own time in Turkey.
 As you saw with our minibus experience, you never know what you’re in for.
-Just know that eventually, you will get to your destination!
+Just know that eventually you will get to your destination.

-Have any questions about the buses in Turkey or want to share your own tips for using the Turkish Dolmus?
+Have any questions about the buses in Turkey or want to share your own tips for using the Turkish bus system?
 Let us know in the comments below!

 Brigitte & Jake